 - Pour the yellow cheesecake batter on top of the crust in the center.
 Repeat with the green, blue, violet, and fuchsia.

 - Place in the oven at 325 degrees and let bake for 1 hour and 25 minutes or until done.
-To make sure the cheesecake is done, give it a wiggle.
+To make sure the cheesecake is done, give it a gentle wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
-Let it cool in the oven for an hour or two.
-I kept mine in the oven for about 2 and a half hours and then placed it in the fridge.
+Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.

 - In a mixing bowl, add in the heavy cream.
 Beat until soft peaks form.

 - Add in the powdered sugar.
-Continue to beat until it becomes thick.
+Continue to beat until it becomes thick and stiff peaks form.

 - Fit a piping bag with the 1M tip.